 Robben Fleming, then president of CPB, complained that the formula “emasculates” CPB, and his successors periodically have objected to their loss of discretion over spending.
 Between 1996 and 2004, CPB attempted to evade the formula’s restrictions to undertake an ambitious R&D effort for public TV called the Future Fund and was reprimanded by a General Accounting Office report.

-CPB also receives occasionally targeted not governed by the formula: the private Annenberg Foundation donations that supported the Annenberg/CPB projects, separate appropriations for Ready to Learn children’s programs, for station upgrades to digital TV and digital radio (HD Radio) technology, and for periodic overhauls of the TV and radio satellite systems.
+CPB also occasionally receives targeted funds not governed by the formula: the private Annenberg Foundation donations that supported the Annenberg/CPB projects, separate appropriations for Ready to Learn children’s programs, for station upgrades to digital TV and digital radio (HD Radio) technology, and for periodic overhauls of the TV and radio satellite systems.

 The result each year, though, maintains the major spending proportions.